rems-project/isla/isla-sail/README.md

 # isla-sail

-This is a small frontend wrapper for Sail that builds instruction set architecture specifications into a form suitable for Isla.
+This is a small plugin for Sail that builds instruction set architecture specifications into a form suitable for Isla.

 ## Install